antonio081014/WWDC_Learning_Review/README.md

 - [x] 101 Keynote
 - [ ] 102 Platforms State of the Union
 - [x] 10015 Build apps that share data through CloudKit and Core Data
+- [x] 10023 Direct and reflect focus in SwiftUI
 - [x] 10041 Extract document data using Vision
 - [x] 10058 Meet AsyncSequence
 - [x] 10059 What's new in UIKit